BrandonHowe/test13/README.md

 # test13
-A game Created by PercyCho and (mostly) made by xRubiks
+A game created by PercyCho and (mostly) made by xRubiks